xplosionmind/quitsocialmedia.club/pages/Why.md

 ### Further reading

+- [The Obsession With Big Tech Is Distorting the Big Picture](https://thereboot.com/the-obsession-with-big-tech-is-distorting-the-big-picture/ "The Obsession With Big Tech Is Distorting the Big Picture") by Karl Bode on [The Reboot](https://thereboot.com/ "The Reboot")
 - [The Future of Privacy](https://philosophy247.org/podcasts/the-future-of-privacy/ "Philosophy 24/7 The Future of Privacy"), a <mark class="blue">podcast</mark> interview to [Carissa Véliz](https://carissaveliz.com "Carissa Véliz"), specifically speaking about “the bubble” at minute `4:00`
 - [more](/links#bubble "External links about “Bubble”")